-Canadians are more likely to worry about payment fraud scams than home break-ins, vehicle theft and plane crashes, according to a survey conducted by Interac.
+Canadians are more worried about data privacy breaches like email fraud and phishing scams than they are about home break-ins, vehicle theft and plane crashes, according to a survey conducted by Interac.
+Plus, 55 per cent of Canadians worry that increased isolation and time online due to the COVID-19 pandemic have made people more susceptible to fraud.

-Email fraud is one type of payment fraud and it’s especially important to recognize in today’s digital world.
+Email fraud is one type of payment fraud and it’s especially important to recognize in order to safeguard your data privacy.
 Yet, 96 per cent of Canadians failed to recognize an email scam when put to the test.

-In other words, virtually everyone could use a little help recognizing the telltale signs of electronic fraud.
-Here are some tips to help Canadians recognize fraud and protect their email accounts — and advice on how to deal with possible incidents if they happen.
+In other words, virtually everyone could use a little help recognizing the telltale signs of digital fraud.
+Here are some tips to help Canadians recognize email fraud and protect their accounts — and advice on how to deal with possible incidents if they happen.

 Types of email fraud